syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/WebKit-HTML-converter.md

 ### Command Line Uninstallation

-Uninstalling Syncfusion  HTML converter Installer via Command Line in Silent mode is possible.
+Uninstalling Syncfusion<sup style="font-size:70%">&reg;</sup>   HTML converter Installer via Command Line in Silent mode is possible.
 The steps below will assist you in uninstalling the  HTML converter.

 1. When you do not have the extracted installer (syncfusionessentialhtmlconverter_(version).exe) then follow the steps from 2 to 7.
-2. Double-click the Syncfusion Essential Studio installer.
+2. Double-click the Syncfusion Essential Studio<sup style="font-size:70%">&reg;</sup>  installer.
 The Self-ExtractorWizard opens and extracts the package automatically.
 3. The syncfusionessentialhtmlconverter_(version).exe file gets extracted into the Temp folder.
 4. Run %temp%.
 The Temp folder opens.
 The syncfusionessentialhtmlconverter_(version).exe file is available in one of the folders.
 5. Copy the syncfusionessentialhtmlconverter_(version).exe file in local drive.
 Example: D:\temp